 What It Does to Black Children

-George Gerbner, the communications scholar who spent forty years studying the effects of television on human consciousness, developed what he called “cultivation theory” in 1976.
+George Gerbner, the communications scholar who spent forty years studying television’s effects on human consciousness, developed what he called “cultivation theory” in 1976.
 The theory is simple but powerful.
 Heavy media users start to see the world as media shows it.
 If most of what you watch is crime coverage, you start to believe the world is more violent and dangerous than it really is.
 Gerbner called this the “Mean World Syndrome” (Gerbner & Gross, Journal of Communication, 26(2), 1976, pp. 172–199).

 Now apply cultivation theory to a Black child growing up in America.
-The media she consumes tells her the following story:
+The media she consumes tells her the following story.

 - Black people are disproportionately criminal